For best experience please turn on javascript and use a modern browser!

 • Research and Teaching

-I joined the UvA in May 2014, having received my doctorate from the Institute of Education, University College London in October 2013.
-Prior to this, I worked for the United Nations and in the NGO sector for almost 18 years.
-I worked for UNESCO in Indonesia, the Philippines and Mozambique, the International Bureau of Education (UNESCO/IBE) in Geneva and the International Institute for Educational Planning (UNESCO-IIEP) in Paris.
-In addition, I worked for various non-governmental organisations both within and outside the Netherlands with a focus on young people, human rights and health promotion.
+Esther is a feminist scholar, focusing on the field of health promotion, and particularly questions of reproductive and sexual health and justice.
+She obtained her doctorate from the Institute of Education, University College London in November 2013.
+Prior to this, she worked for the United Nations and in the NGO sector for almost 18 years.
+She worked for UNESCO in Indonesia, the Philippines and Mozambique, the International Bureau of Education (UNESCO/IBE) in Geneva and the International Institute for Educational Planning (UNESCO-IIEP) in Paris.
+Esther has obtained numerous collaborative research grants, including the Netherlands Ministry of Foreign Affairs, German Research Foundation, Liliane Foundation, the Nuffic Orange Knowledge Programme and Oxfam Novib.

 a.
-Alternatives to extractivism: An examination of ways of knowing, being and doing in relation to the (sub)soil: The goal of this interdisciplinary project, on which I am collaborating with colleagues from the Universidade Eduardo Mondlane (Mozambique), Louvain (Belgium) and the VU Amsterdam is to contribute to debates on relations of different actors to land and (their) soil in resource-rich areas.
-We are particularly interested in how political decisions about the (sub)soil may provide opportunities for alternative 'future imaginations' and extractive development models, whereby I empirically focus on young women and men’s future imaginations, and theoretically on the potential of decolonial feminism.
-Our empirical focus began in Mozambique, but we intend to expand to other resource-rich sites, including the Netherlands.
+Alternatives to extractivism: attending to ways of being-doing-knowing with the (sub)soil: this collaborative UvA-VU-UEM inter- and transdisciplinary initiative seeks to contribute to debates on relations of different actors to land and (their) soil in resource-rich areas.
+We are interested in how political decisions about the (sub)soil may provide opportunities for alternative 'future imaginations' and extractive development models.
+Our empirical focus began in Mozambique, but is expanding to other resource-rich sites.
+We work with a team of (Mozambican) artists to enhance the depth of our research and dialogue with academic and non-academic partners.

 • Publications